 When you file a claim with an insurance company for compensation after a harmful accident in Denver, it is important to realize that the insurer will not have your best interests in mind.
 The representative you speak to – known as the insurance claims adjuster – is not on your side, no matter how polite or helpful he or she may seem.
 An insurance company’s main goal is to save itself as much money as possible on your claim.

 Use these tips when dealing with an insurance company:

 Bad faith means an insurance company has violated Colorado’s insurance laws and failed to handle a claim in an honest and good faith attempt to resolve the legal dispute.
 If there is evidence of bad faith in how your insurance claim was treated, insurance companies can be held liable and may have to pay additional compensation.

 If you or somebody you love has been injured due to the careless or negligent actions of another person in the Denver area, reach out to the team at Manning Law for help today.
-Our personal injury attorneys in Denver have extensive experience handling complex injury claims, and we will not hesitate to stand up to aggressive insurance carriers to ensure that you receive the compensation you need.
+Our team of Denver personal injury lawyers have extensive experience handling complex injury claims, and we will not hesitate to stand up to aggressive insurance carriers to ensure that you receive the compensation you need.
 This includes coverage of your medical bills, lost wages, pain and suffering damages, and more.
 When you need a Denver personal injury attorney, you can contact us for a free consultation by clicking here or calling us at (720) 515-3191.